-Our mission is to prepare our students, through high quality internationally recognized instructional programs, to practice engineering professionally and ethically in a competitive and diverse global environment.
+Our mission is to prepare our students, through high-quality internationally recognized instructional programs, to practice industrial and systems engineering professionally and ethically in a competitive and diverse global environment.
 We also aim to expand scientific and engineering knowledge through innovative research and creative partnerships involving academia, industry and government.
 We provide extension programs to assist individuals and organizations to find solutions to engineering problems through education, consultation and practical research.

 Watch the video below to hear Professor Emeritus Robert Thomas describe what Industrial Engineering is all about:

 About our Program

 The industrial and systems engineering program at Auburn is ABET accredited and has been granting degrees since 1932.

 The program is ranked in the top 25 percent of all industrial engineering programs in the most recent U.S. News & World Report, and has a continued commitment to excellence.

 Auburn industrial and systems engineers are highly recruited by well-known companies, and are offered starting salaries comparable to other engineering disciplines.